a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/game-patterns.md

 a 2D space only has those four directions, it's a very nice data type to have available.

 The `AirGroundState` enum is used mainly for map entities that can have a concept of being on ground vs in the air (such as the `Player` when jumping/falling or various enemies).
 This enum only has two possible values: `GROUND` and `AIR`.
 Nice and simple but very handy!
+Wish I could've come up with a better name for the class, but you know what, the name is self-documenting and I've grown to like it.

 ## Utility Point

-There is a `Point` class in the `Utils` package (do not confuse this with Java's built in `Point` class -- this is a custom `Point` class!) that will store "point" data (x, y) as floats and also contains several methods for performing "point math" such as adding and subtracting points.
+There is a `Point` class in the `Utils` package that will store "point" data (x, y) as floats and also contains several methods for performing "point math" such as adding and subtracting points.
+Do not confuse this with Java's built in `Point` class -- this is a custom `Point` class!
 It's used in several places over Java's standard `Point` class so these additional methods are always available whenever needed.